LightningK0ala/nostr-indexer/README.md

 > WARNING: This project is still under heavy development.
+Currently undergoing rearchitecting.
 There are many features still missing and no security audits have been made.
 Use at your own risk.

 # 🔍 nostr-indexer